 All those working at the Institute are committed to accomplish their day to day activities assiduously and conscientiously

-At the Institute, we appreciate the importance of teamwork in bringing justice and dignity to the lives of people on the African continent via the promotion and defence of human rights.
+At the Institute, we appreciate the importance of collaboration and working together in bringing justice and dignity to the lives of people on the African continent via the promotion and defence of human rights.

 IHRDA will continue to be creative and innovative in outlook in order not to produce “more of the same” in terms of projects and activities